Everything You Ever Wanted to Know About the Start Stop Feature on your F30 3 Series

 The stop/start feature can be manually disable by pressing the button above the engine start button.
 BMW is now offering the ability for stop start to remember the last mode, meaning if stop/start is shut off and you completely shut down your car, it will remember the last mode and will not automatically re-enable stop/stop start.
 This can be coded by your dealer, read the service bulletin here -

 The Bimmerfest Long Term Review Project 328i is mated with a 6 speed manual.
 The stop start function impressively does work with the manual transmission, however, I find it odd to sit at a light in neutral with the clutch out.
 When I was taught to drive manual I was told to always leave the car in gear in case you need to move suddenly.
-Therefore I tent to sit at lights with the clutch in, in first gear, so the stop start function never acts.
+Therefore I tend to sit at lights with the clutch in, in first gear, so the stop start function never acts.
 When I do remember to use it I think it is the funniest thing to have it shut off the engine.
 I'll use the feature to entertain passenger and show off the technology of the F30.
 The rare cases where I'm at long lights it is nice but my daily commute doesn't have enough lights to make the gas savings worth much.
 It is disappointing that it doesn't work in stop-and-go traffic, that is where I would expect the majority of fuel savings would be seen by F30 3 series owners.

 On an automatic where it can function without any change to ones driving habits I think it is a great way to save on gas.
 If someone with an automatic can comment on how it is that would be great.